HIST 270: History of China

 Why couldn't anyone put it back together?

-The late Han did not simply "fall"—it devolved into militarized regional states competing over food, manpower, and legitimacy.
-Even reunification under the Western Jin proved fragile because the institutions and elite power arrangements that emerged during war were hard to reverse.
+Thesis: The late Han did not simply "fall" — it devolved into militarized regional states competing over food, manpower, and legitimacy.
+Even reunification under Western Jin proved fragile because the institutions built during war were hard to reverse.

-Three lectures covering one of Chinese history's most transformative eras:
+Three lectures — one of Chinese history's most transformative eras:

 • Lecture 1 (Today): Political collapse, Three Kingdoms, Western Jin failure

-• Lecture 2: Non-Chinese rule in north, identity problem
+• Lecture 2: Non-Chinese rule in the north; the identity problem

 Romance vs. Reality